meriken/merikens-tripcode-engine-v3/README.md

 ### Building

-You should be able to build and run this application on any POSIX-compliant operating systems.
+You should be able to build and run this application on any POSIX-compliant operating systems. (**Note:** AVX2 is not supported on them.)
 You need the following tools to build Meriken's Tripcode Engine.

 * CMake 2.8.4 or later
 * C++11-compliant compiler (g++-4.8 or later/clang++-3.5 or later)